Zilliqa/Scilla-Cookbook/docs/tutorials/scilla-tutorials/nft-collection/introduction.md

 We are going to utilise the [ZRC-6 non-fungible token contract](/docs/recipes/scilla-recipes/nonfungible.md) to create and manage an art collection.

-You don't need any previous blockchain experience, but general javascript experience will be useful.
+You don't need any previous blockchain experience, but general Javascript experience will be useful.

 ## NFT collection